codacy-badger/expandable-djs-bot/README.md

 ````

 ## Documentation
-The documentation for this project can be found [here on GitBook](https://docs.foxgirls.cc/edb) or inside of the `/docs/` folder.
+The documentation for this project can be found [here on GitBook](https://edb.foxgirls.cc/docs) or in the documentation branch.

 ## Contributing
-The guide to contributing to this project can be found [here](https://docs.foxgirls.cc/edb/contributing-guide)
+The guide to contributing to this project can be found [here](https://edb.foxgirls.cc/docs/contributing/guide)